MichaelNwosu/Random-Names-Picker/README.md

-- 👋 Hi, I’m @SKYENDLES
+- 👋 Hi, I’m @Black Rose
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning any Python
 - 💞️ I’m looking to collaborate on no one